Murder of Sheila Anderson: Murder

 Anderson had been seen in the Leith area of Edinburgh earlier that night, an area with a well-known red light district and also with a number of heroin users.
 The drug-addicted sex workers were said to be "easy targets" for predators.
 Anderson was regularly soliciting sex work on the streets of Leith and was well-known, including to police.
 At around 11:25 pm that night, only about 30 minutes before her death, there had been a confirmed sighting of Anderson outside Lyndean House on Commercial Street in Leith, as two police officers had spoken to her and seen her speaking to a man.
 It was around this time that she departed with the client that would kill her.
 Investigators found that Anderson had indeed had sex with the man she had gone with to Gypsy Brae, but could not explain why she had then been killed by the man.
-Investigators would come to believe that it was likely that Anderson had been killed by the client after she had had reacted to being unfairly treated by them or not paid, since she was known to be confrontational with clients.
+Investigators would come to believe that it was likely that Anderson had been killed by the client after she had reacted to being unfairly treated by him or not paid, since she was known to be confrontational with clients.
 She had potentially then stood in front of the car until the client paid, but the murderer then responded by running her down.
 Other sex workers recounted that Anderson had previously stood in front of client's car if they refused to pay, not allowing them to drive off until they did.